 Board Vice Chair

 Chris Duffy joined the Star Legacy Foundation Board of Directors in 2015 and serves as the Board Vice Chair.
 Chris is also the host of Star Legacy Foundation's Stillbirth Matters Podcast.
 He and his wife Amanda experienced the stillbirth of their daughter Reese Christine in 2014.
 He is the Director of Media Relations at Goff Public.
 Chris holds a Bachelor of Arts degree in Communication and Psychology from St. John's University and a Master of Science degree in Mass Communications from St. Cloud State University.
 Chris states “I truly believe that life is 10 percent what happens to you and 90 percent how you react to it.
 To me, this sentiment embodies the mission of the Star Legacy Foundation.”
-Chris and Amanda live in New Brighton, MN with their sons Rogen (Reese’s older brother) and Rhett (Reese’s younger brother) to keep them smiling.
+Chris and Amanda live in New Brighton, MN with their sons Rogen (Reese’s older brother) and Rhett and Maeda (Reese’s younger brother and sister) to keep them smiling.

 Shannon Renfro, GC-C